jmou2/PaviaProteinDesign/Final_project/README.md

 # How to move coordinates of an object
 To move the coordinates of a pymol object, let's say protein1, you would click in the righthand menu next to the "protein1" object name, A (for "Action"), then "drag coordinates".
 Then hold the "shift" key on your keyboard, and center-click your mouse on the protein1 object.
 While holding shift and the center mouse button, move the mouse to drag the protein.
 Once done, click "Done" in the righthand menu.

+# Using custom templates with AlphaFold2
+This link might be better to use templates with AF2: https://colab.research.google.com/github/sokrypton/ColabDesign/blob/gamma/af/examples/predict.ipynb